 You might not notice anything’s wrong with your kidneys.
 That’s why it’s so important you get your kidney check – so your healthcare team can spot any changes in time to treat it.

 You can keep your kidneys healthy by following your other essential healthcare checks, like knowing your safe HbA1c level, keeping your blood pressure in check and knowing your cholesterol.

 Because you have diabetes, you’re entitled to dietary advice from a dietitian.

 None of this means you can't still enjoy food, it’s just all about planning ahead a little more.
-We’ve got loads of meal planning advice to help get you started.
+We’ve got loads of meal plans and advice to help get you started.
 And check out our recipes too – we’ve included information about the carbs, calories and salt in each one.

 Being diagnosed with diabetes and living with a long-term condition can be difficult.
 You’ll have ups and downs.
 Try to talk to your doctor or nurse about anything you’re worried about.
 You’ve got the right to specialist psychological support if you need it.

 Your family and friends may also want to help.
 Talk to them.
 It may help you feel better and less stressed.

 But if you’re not ready to speak to someone in person, try our helpline.
 We have trained advisors on the other end of the phone who’ll listen and can give advice.
 You could also give our online forum a go and chat to other people going through similar things.